Reverse Engineering the TP-Link HS110

 }

 We see the initial key (initialization vector) i has a hardcoded value of -85 (= 171).
 The first byte of the plaintext is XORed with the key.
 The key is then set to the plaintext byte.
 During the next iteration, the next plaintext byte is XORed with the previous plaintext byte.
-Decryption works the same, with the keystream made out of cyphertext bytes.
+Decryption works the same, with the keystream made of cyphertext bytes.
 This is known as an autokey cipher and while it has better statistical properties than simple XOR encryption with a repeating key, it can be easily broken by known plaintext attacks.

 Now that we know the algorithm and the key, we implement a Wireshark dissector in LUA which automatically decrypts TP-Link Smart Home packets on port 9999.
 It turns out that the protocol uses JSON, so we also pass the decrypted contents to the JSON dissector.
-We can now monitor communications between the Kasa app and the Smart Plug on the local WiFi:
+We can now monitor communications between the Kasa app and the Smart Plug on the local Wi-Fi:

 Wireshark Dissector